Despite being the largest, most populated hamlet on the North Fork, Riverhead also has a bit of an underdog tag.

 On one hand, it’s Goliath, bigger and louder than its neighbors to the east.

 But as you start to pay closer attention to the progress made downtown as it introduces new restaurants, better lodging options, tourist attractions, a focus on the arts and a growing number of affordable rentals, Riverhead becomes a place you start to root for.

 There is a pride among Riverhead residents that rivals any other community — and for good reason.

-The Long Island Aquarium, The Suffolk Theater, Splish Splash and Tanger Outlet Center are all major draws for visitors to the East End, based right in Riverhead.
-The Riverhead Business Improvement District, East End Arts and other organizations also host events throughout the year that bring people downtown for community and culture — the Carboard Boat Race, Holiday Bonfire, Polish Town Fair and Community Mosaic Street Painting Festival are among our favorites.
+The Long Island Aquarium, The Suffolk Theater, Splish Splash, and Tanger Outlet Center are all major draws for visitors to the East End, based right in Riverhead.
+The Riverhead Business Improvement District, East End Arts, and other organizations also host events throughout the year that bring people downtown for community and culture — the Cardboard Boat Race, Holiday Bonfire, Polish Town Fair and Community Mosaic Street Painting Festival are among our favorites.

 With each of these events and attractions, visitors of Riverhead are exposed to a food scene that rivals the rest of the North Fork, even if it doesn’t get as much attention.

 For breakfast, there’s Sunny’s Riverhead Diner & Grill, Star Confectionary (aka Papa Nick’s) and Lolly’s Hut.

 Farm Country Kitchen and Maple Tree BBQ are top lunch destinations.